codenswan/21-MERN-google-book-search/README.md

 ## Usage:

 User searches for books based on key words from either title or author.
 Search results are accessed via Search page.
-User can saved favourite books to a mongo database which are loaded when Saved page is accessed..&nbsp;
+User can saved favourite books to a mongo database which are loaded when Saved page is accessed.&nbsp;

 <img src="Screen%20Shot%202020-10-20%20at%203.52.13%20pm.png" width="1050"/>